junxit/us-congress-bills-110/metadata.md

 - 2007-07-13 — Placed on the Union Calendar, Calendar No. 143.
 - 2007-07-13 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 110-232.
 - 2007-07-13 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 110-232.
+- 2007-07-17 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-07-17 — Considered as unfinished business. (consideration: CR H7871-7872)
+- 2007-07-17 — Considered under suspension of the rules. (consideration: CR H7859-7866)
+- 2007-07-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+980.
+- 2007-07-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-17 — Mr. Kildee moved to suspend the rules and pass the bill, as amended.
+- 2007-07-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 314 - 97 (Roll no. 633). (text: CR H7859-7861)
+- 2007-07-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 314 - 97 (Roll no. 633).(text: CR H7859-7861)